 The only way to deal with toxic employees is by letting them go.
 The real challenge with toxic employees is being able to spot them.
 A toxic employee is someone who intentionally sabotages other people’s work, steals ideas, undermines managers, steals from the company, and lies.
 This type of employee is only concerned about getting themselves ahead.
 They’ll be more than willing to sacrifice other people’s careers, projects, and company goals in order to make themselves look better.

-How to Spot and How to Deal With Toxic Employees
+How to Spot Toxic Employees

-It’s easy to spot a toxic employee if you catch them in the act.
+What makes a toxic employee?
+Well, it’s easy to spot a toxic employee if you catch them in the act.
 But some toxic employees have made a career out of lying, manipulating, and stealing.
 Here are three things to look for to help you determine if you might have a toxic employee on your hands:

 - They’re at the center of drama.
 Every now and then an employee may find himself at the center of some drama, and that’s okay.
 But when an employee is constantly in the middle of it, then it’s time to be suspicious.
 You may hear this employee say that it’s not their fault, or that people are out to get them.
 If situation after situation involves the same employee, then it’s time to start looking closer at whether they are toxic.